-The 5 kW system is the right choice when a 3 kW system is simply not enough — when you have multiple ACs, a large household, or a small home-based business that runs power-hungry equipment.
-Unlike the 3 kW sweet spot where the PM Surya Ghar subsidy covers nearly half the cost, the 5 kW system requires you to fund the additional 2 kW without subsidy support.
+The 5 kW system is the right choice when a 3 kW system is simply not enough, when you have multiple ACs, a large household, or a small home-based business that runs power-hungry equipment.
+Unlike the 3 kW sweet spot where the PM Surya Ghar subsidy covers about ~41% of the cost, the 5 kW system requires you to fund the additional 2 kW without subsidy support.
 But the electricity savings per year are proportionally larger, and for genuinely high-consumption homes, the payback is just as compelling.

 Who Actually Needs a 5 kW System?